Computer Hope

 2. Type the text in Microsoft Word exactly how you want it to appear in your AutoText.

-3. Highlight all of the text.
+3. Highlight all the text.

-4. Press ALT+F3.
+4. Press Alt+F3.

-Removing an AutoText
+Removing an AutoText entry

 1. Open Microsoft Word.

-2. Click Format from the drop-down-menu.
+2. Click Format in the menu bar.

 3. Click AutoFormat.